ALL DATES GUARANTEED

-WIFUND curriculum will prepare wireless network associate for the use, positioning, planning, implementation and operation of Cisco WLAN networks.
+WIFUND curriculum will prepare wireless network associates for the use, positioning, planning, implementation and operation of Cisco WLAN networks.
 The goal of WIFUND is to provide students with information and practice activities to prepare them to help design, install, configure, monitor and conduct basic troubleshooting tasks of a Cisco WLAN in SMB and Enterprise installations.
-As an associate level, the course aims at providing entry level information, and will not specialize in any of the advanced features of the Cisco WLAN networks solutions.
+As an associate level, the course aims at providing entry-level information, and will not specialize in any of the advanced features of the Cisco WLAN network solutions.

 This course is designed for individuals who are involved in the technical management of Cisco wireless platforms and solutions, which involves installing, configuring, operating and troubleshooting.

 Upon completing this course, you will be able to meet these objectives:

 - Understand the basic RF principles and characteristics.

 - Understand WLAN security methods and access with differing client devices.